jotego/jt49/README.md

 There are two top level files you can use:
  - **jt49_bus**: presents the expected AY-3-8910 interface
  - **jt49**: presents a simplified interface, ideal to embed.
 This is the one used by jt12

+clk_en cannot be set to 1 for correct operation.
+The design assumes that there will be at least one empty clock cycle between every two clk_en high clock cycles.

 ## Port Description jt49